mark-watson/hy-lisp-python-book/manuscript/whylisp.md

 ## Hy Macros Let You Extend the Hy Language in Your Programs

-In my work I usually seldom use macros since I mostly write application type programs.
+In my work I seldom use macros since I mostly write application type programs.
 Macros are useful for extending the syntax allowed for programs written in Lisp languages.

 My most common use of macros is flexibly handling arguments without evaluating them.
 In the following example I want to write a macro **all-to-string** that takes a list of objects that can include undefined symbols.
-For example, if the variable **x** is undefined, then tring to evaluate **(print x 1)** will throw an error like:
+For example, if the variable **x** is undefined, then trying to evaluate **(print x 1)** will throw an error like:

         NameError: name 'x' is not defined